PSS-GREY/PSS-GREY/README.md

-- 👋 Hi, I’m @PSS-GREY
+- 👋 Hi, I’m PS Sudharsan
 - 👀 I’m interested in Programming and Hardware
-- 🌱 I’m currently learning BTech (IIIrd year)
+- 🌱 I’m currently pursuing BTech in Electronics and Communication Engineering in NSS COLLEGE OF ENGINEERING PALAKKAD
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me :Through GitHub
 - 😄 Pronouns: ...